Basic Strategy Money Management

 Shoe games, on the other hand, are often shuffled by a machine because shuffling multiple decks manually is a strenuous task.
 This saves time and increases the house’s take from the blackjack tables because players end up going through a greater number of rounds each hour.

-Two types of machines are usually implemented in shoe-dealt games, automatic and continuous shufflers.
+Two types of machines are usually implemented in shoe-dealt games: automatic and continuous shufflers.
 The house edge against basic strategists does not change whenever the cards are shuffled by an automatic shuffling machine (ASM).

 However, basic strategy players should do their best to stay away from Continuous Shuffling Machines (CSM) if possible.
-Many of these are also implemented at live dealer casinos on the web so keep that in mind, too.
+Many of these are also implemented at live dealer casinos on the web, so keep that in mind, too.

-Not only does this deter card counters since it gives them almost no penetration but it harms basic strategy players, too.
+Not only does this deter card counters since it gives them almost no penetration, but it harms basic-strategy players, too.
 CSM-shuffled tables generate non-stop action since there is no natural pause in the game a manual reshuffle would have caused.

 Unlike automatic shufflers, CSMs do impact the house edge players face.
 The funny thing is this type of machine actually reduces the casinos’ advantage because it causes a minuscule increase in the odds of receiving ten-value cards and naturals.

 However, this small reduction in the casino edge is completely overturned by the faster pace of the game that results from using continuous shufflers.
-This translates in more hands per hour played at a disadvantage, which, in turn, leads to greater hourly losses for the patrons who rely on basic strategy only.
+This translates into more hands per hour played at a disadvantage, which, in turn, leads to greater hourly losses for the patrons who rely on basic strategy only.
 You can preserve your bankroll for a longer period if you avoid such machine-dealt games.

 Steer Clear of Progressive Betting Systems

 It is common for many casual players to use the so-called progressive betting systems, which normally require you to size your wagers depending on whether you have lost or won the previous hand.
-There is an abundance of such “strategies” online as well as in printed literature, but they are generally grouped into two main categories.
+There is an abundance of such ‘strategies’ online as well as in printed literature, but they are generally grouped into two main categories.

 The trouble with such systems is that they are harmful to blackjack players for a variety of reasons, the first one being they do nothing to reduce the house edge or improve your winning odds.
 Furthermore, they require players to size their wagers based on previous outcomes.